solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 In this task, server parameters will be configured to ensure support for the Query Store and logical replication in subsequent labs.
 It is necessary to enable Query Store now as it takes a few minutes for the queries to start to be recorded.

 1. Switch to the Azure Portal.
-2. Browse to the primary **PREFIX-pg-flex-REGION-16** instance or writer endpoint.
+2. Browse to the primary **pgsqldevSUFFIXflex16** instance or writer endpoint.
 3. Under **Settings**, select **Server parameters**.
 4. Browse for the `wal_level` parameters.
 5. Set the value to `logical`.
 6. Select **Save**.
 7. Select **Save & Restart**.
-8. **Repeat the same steps** for any replicas and for the **PREFIX-pg-flex-REGION-14** instance.
+8. **Repeat the same steps** for any replicas and the **pgsqldevSUFFIXflex14**** instance.

 ### Task 2: Create tables and data

-1. In the Windows-based lab virtual machine, open a command prompt window, in the Windows search area, type **cmd** and select it.
+1. In the Windows-based lab virtual machine (**pgsqldevSUFFIX-win11**), open a command prompt window, in the Windows search area, type **cmd** and select it.

     ![Open the Windows command prompt](media/windows_cmd_prompt.png)

 2. Run the following command to connect to the database, be sure to replace `PREFIX` and `REGION` with the lab information (optionally use pgAdmin to open a `psql` window).
 On Windows, find the `pgbench` tool in the `C:\Program Files\PostgreSQL\16\bin` directory, on Ubuntu, install it using `sudo apt-get install postgresql-contrib`.
-When prompted, enter the password (`Seattle123Seattle123`):
+When prompted, enter the password (`Solliance123`):

     ```cmd
-    psql -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -U s2admin -d airbnb
+    psql -h pgsqldevSUFFIXflex16.postgres.database.azure.com -U s2admin -d airbnb
     ```

 3. Run the following commands to create some temp tables and import the JSON and CSV data to the server.
 Notice the usage of `json` files to do the import using the `COPY` command.
 Once into a temporary table, we then do some massaging: